-- Make a simple sketch of the home's floor plan duct system, showing all the grilles or registers. - Connect a manometer to the pressure pan. - Set up a blower door test, and run the fan at -50 pascals. - Keep the fan running, and place the pan over each register, sealing tightly around the edges. - If there is no duct leakage, you'll see a reading of close to 0.
+- Make a simple sketch of the home's floor plan duct system, showing all the grilles or registers. - Connect a manometer to the pressure pan. - Set up a blower door test and run the fan at -50 pascals. - Keep the fan running and place the pan over each register, sealing tightly around the edges.
+If the register is too large to seal with the pressure pan, use grille mask or paper and tape to seal it, then insert the probe through the paper or tape. - If there is no duct leakage, you'll see a reading of close to 0.
 Ideally, each register should have a pressure pan reading of 1 pascal or less, with a total of 6 pascals if you add up all the readings. - If you have numbers higher than this, the duct system is leaky and should be sealed.
 The location of the leaks will be close to the registers with the highest readings.